-- 1. Make sure all official transcripts are in and the GRE score is on file. - 2.
+- 1. Make sure all official transcripts are in and on file. - 2.
 Make sure all conditions are met to change your status from Conditional or Unclassified to Classified within the time period established when conditional status was granted. - 3.
 Officially add or drop classes within the established timelines. - 4.
 Keep your overall GPA at 3.0 or above. - 5.
-Pass a Qualifying Examination at the end of the semester you are completing all of the 600 level courses required for the MSW degree. - 6.
+Complete the Program Assessment at the end of the semester you are completing all of the 600 level courses required for the MSW degree. - 6.
 Notify the School of Social Work and University Admissions and Records of any changes in name, address, and email. - 7.
 Seek out your Thesis Committee (if you choose the Thesis option) and complete all required paperwork.
 (If you have questions, ask your Research instructors or the Graduate Advisor). - 8.
 Alternatively, seek out a chair for the Publishable Paper and complete all requirements as directed by the chair. - 9.
 Pass the Comprehensive Exam (if you select the Comprehensive Examination option, instead of the Thesis). - 10.
 Follow the Field Course Instructor /Director of Field Education's instructions as to field practicum meetings, field placement process timelines, field application deadlines, practicum orientation labs, etc. - 11.
 Obtain approval for transfer units from other schools. - 12.
 Obtain approval from the Graduate Advisor to change your Official Program of Study. - 13.
 File for Graduation in a timely fashion.

-The Division of Graduate Affairs will:
+The College of Graduate Studies will:

 - 1. Advance you to Candidacy when you have completed 24 units and been recommended for advancement by the Graduate Advisor.
-You need not fill out any forms but your Official Program and GRE score must be on file. - 2.
+You need not fill out any forms. - 2.
 Inform you of any discrepancies, changes, deficiencies etc. that may bear on your progress through the University. - 3.
 Evaluate you for graduation after you file for it.
 They will let you know what you still need to complete for the degree.
 They will remind you that no degree can be awarded until grades of incomplete are removed, all requirements are met, and you have a 3.0 or better GPA.
 The School of Social Work can only recommend you for the degree.
 San Diego State University awards it to you.